Are you accepting new clients?

 If you book a free discovery call I may ask you at that time to complete a quote request and/or to provide a copy of one or more prior year returns so that I can give you a more accurate idea of what you will be paying.

-All that said, I will never be the least expensive option but I am usually only slightly higher than regional averages and sometimes a bit lower for regional averages with my experience and level of service.
+I will never be the least expensive option but I am usually only slightly higher than regional averages and sometimes a bit lower for regional averages with my experience and level of service.

 For more on why professional tax services cost more than DIY solutions click here.